 This Whatsapp new feature allows you to make group calls with customers or clients by adding the participants from a slide-out tray containing the contact cards of all members in a group.
 If you want to talk to a customer group, just tap on the contacts you want in your voice or video call.
-This saves time and also proves to be a more effective way to reach out to customers instead of adding them again on another conference call app.
+This saves time and proves to be a more effective way to reach out to customers instead of adding them again to another conference call app.

 Bonus: A possible multi-platform Whatsapp support system

 Surprise!
 WhatsApp is reportedly working on a multi-platform system that would allow users to use one account on multiple devices.